-Equation (11) measures the contribution of the monetary policy shock to the variation in inflation when the re-anchoring channel is shut down.
-Therefore, a comparison of (9) and (11) quantifies the contribution of the re-anchoring channel for the variation in the rate of inflation.
+(11) measures the contribution of the monetary policy shock to the variation in inflation when the re-anchoring channel is shut down.
+A comparison of (9) and (11) quantifies the contribution of the re-anchoring channel for the variation in the rate of inflation.